mixxxdj/manual/source/chapters/preferences.rst

   directory and its subdirectories for new tracks.

-  If you add a directory that is already in your library, or you are currently :ref:`rescanning your library <library-root>`, the operation is canceled.
+  If you add a directory that is already in your library, or you are currently :ref:`rescanning your library <library-tracks>`, the operation is canceled.

-  Directories can also be added from the :ref:`Browse <library-browse>` sidebar item inside the library.
+  Directories can also be added from the :ref:`Computer <library-computer>` sidebar item inside the library.

 **Relink a existing music directory**
   If an existing music directory is moved, Mixxx doesn't know where to find the